 The above-mentioned survey of 1,435 pharmacy directors who worked at general and children’s medical-surgical hospitals in the US, also deployed technology to enhance patient care.
 It was found that the use of smart pumps, barcode-assisted medication administration, computerized prescriber order entry (CPOE) systems, and electronic health record (EHR) systems, were utilized to improve patient outcomes and improve satisfaction.

 1. Need to upgrade the standards of hospital pharmacy services to global level

-2. Need to upgrade the skills in materials and financial management and overall administration of medicine management in the hospital.
+2. Need to upgrade the skills in materials and financial management and the overall administration of medicine management in the hospital.

 3. Need to learn modern communication skills to have effective communication with the patients

-4. Need to educate and update pharmacists on day today market trends, legislation, taxation, statutory requirements regarding management of medication
+4. Need to educate and update pharmacists on day today market trends, legislation, taxation, statutory requirements regarding the management of medication

 5. Need to educate and update pharmacists on the use of modern technology for the overall management of medication in the hospital.